 - While they cook, the onion softens in the beer broth, making it slightly jammy.

 If you’re in a rush and want to try a delicious and unique recipe, why not give this air-fryer bratwurst a try?
 It’s a quick and easy way to prepare brats without having to spend hours in the kitchen.
 Plus, the air-fryer gives the brats a crispy, flavorful crust that will have your mouth watering.

 Beer substitute for Bratwurst recipe

-If the beer is not the option to you for this recipe, you can cook the bratwurst in a non-alcoholic beer, apple cider or apple juice, or you could even try with chicken or veggie stock.
+If beer is not an option for you for this recipe, you can cook the bratwurst in a non-alcoholic beer, apple cider, or apple juice, or you could even try it with chicken or veggie stock.

 - 2 Tbsp of butter

 - 1 12- oz of bottle amber ale